intel-unesp-mcp/infieri2019-session1/README.md

 ```

 Now recompile it using the `–mmic` flag to make it natively executable for
-the Intel Xeon Phi coprocessor (remember to change the name of the
+the Intel® Xeon Phi™ coprocessor (remember to change the name of the
 executable, e.g. `hello.mic` or `hello.phi`), and try to execute it:

 ```